pierre-rouleau/seed7-mode/README.rst

 improvements or fixes, mainly for the complete support of .s7i files.
 Please create a bug report for any problem you detect.

-.. note:: While the seed7-mode code is a stand-alone major mode and can be
-          used on plain-vanilla Emacs as described in the installation section titled `How To Install seed7-mode with plain vanilla Emacs`_, another of my projects, the `PEL project`_ supports several Emacs extensions that can be useful when programming in `Seed7`_.
+   While the seed7-mode code is a stand-alone major mode and can be used on plain-vanilla Emacs as described in the installation section titled `How To Install seed7-mode with plain vanilla Emacs`_, another of my projects, the `PEL project`_ supports several Emacs extensions that can be useful when programming in `Seed7`_.
    PEL provides a large set of specialized information PDFs.
    The `PEL Seed7 PDF`_ provides more information.
-This document also provides links to other relevant PEL PDFs.
+This document also provides links to other relevant `PEL PDFs`_.
 These are best viewed with a browser that can render them online (instead of downloading them).

 Currently Implemented Features